griffio/griffio.github.io/knowledgebase.md

 Rest API - discoverable APIs, should a version need to be specified?
 Semantic versioning, backward/forward compatible, Content negotiation.

 Rest Pagination - Links for next and previous pages, counts

+For HTTP - you get a page of HTML data and embedded in that HTML you have links and forms that tell you what you can do with that data.

 https://api.foxycart.com/docs